skellis46/slipbox/possible keywords and tags.md

 >The way people choose their keywords shows clearly if they think like an archivist or a writer.
 Do they wonder where to store a note or how to retrieve it?
 The archivist asks: Which keyword is the most fitting?
 A writer asks: In which circumstances will I want to stumble upon this note, even if I forget about it?
 It is a crucial difference.

+Ahrens, S. (2017) _How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking: For Students, Academics and Nonfiction Book Writers_.
+North Charleston, SC: CreateSpace